sylefeb/Silice/projects/sdram_test/README.md

           sd.done       = 1;
 ++:       // wait one cycle to enforce tWR
 ```
 This sets the pins, issues the command and signal we are done.
-However, we have to wait one cycle (`++:`) as the SDRAM chip also has delays between commands, and here was could end up violating one such delay.
+However, we have to wait one cycle (`++:`) as the SDRAM chip also has delays between commands.
+This delay (*after* we signaled being done) ensures that there will be no timing violation.

-A read path takes this path:
+A read request takes this path:

 ```c
           // read